Using Joint Accounts and Beneficiary Designations in Florida to Avoid Probate

 An easy way to avoid probate on bank accounts in Florida is to use Transfer on Death (TOD) and Payable on Death (POD) designations.
 Alternatively, joint account ownership is often used for this same purpose.
 All of these designations create automatic transfers upon death for bank accounts.
 Using these strategies not only simplifies the transfer process but also provides peace of mind, knowing your loved ones will receive assets without unnecessary delays.

 Creating an estate plan that facilitates transferring assets outside of probate can significantly streamline the transfer and enhance the value passed on to your loved ones.
 Additionally, non-probate transfers typically do not involve public notice, keeping your personal matters private.
 This confidentiality can be particularly valuable for individuals who wish to maintain their family’s financial matters out of the public eye.
 However, there are also some potential downsides to each of these account designations.
-In this article, we explore joint account ownership and beneficiary designations for bank accounts and discuss their pros and cons for avoiding probate administration in Florida.
+In this article, we explore joint account ownership and beneficiary designations for bank accounts and discuss the pros and cons for avoiding probate administration in Florida.

 Joint Assets with Rights of Survivorship in Florida

 Property held with rights of survivorship automatically transfers to the other owner(s) upon the death of one owner.
 Because of this, rights of survivorship can be used as a tool to avoid the probate process.
-Thus, it is important to understand whether any jointly held assets is held with rights of survivorship.
+Thus, it is important to understand whether any jointly held assets are held with rights of survivorship.

 To understand how a right of survivorship works, consider the following example: If you own a bank account that you wish to leave to your daughter after you pass away, you could add your daughter to the bank account as a joint account holder with rights of survivorship.
 Then after you pass away, your daughter would become the full owner of the account without probate.
 Similarly, if you own real estate that you want to leave to your daughter, you could record a deed transferring the property to yourself and your daughter as joint tenants with right of survivorship.
 Upon your passing, full ownership would automatically transfer to your daughter, bypassing probate.

 However, in many cases, using beneficiary designations, a trust, or a lady bird deed make more sense than using joint ownership.
-These alternatives often provide more control and specificity regarding asset distribution, reducing potential family conflicts.
+These alternatives often provide more control and specificity regarding asset distribution, potentially reducing potential family conflicts.
 Joint ownership may be simple, but it can and sometimes does lead to unintended consequences.

-Often, someone will add an adult child to a bank account to help manage the funds, with both persons now listed on the account jointly with rights of survivorship.
+For example, someone will add an adult child to a bank account to help manage the funds, thus having both persons listed on the account jointly with rights of survivorship.
 The idea here is to give access so that the child is able to take care of the original account holder, similar to someone using a power of attorney document.
 The original account holder may have three other children that are listed in the last will and testament as receiving assets equally.
 In reality though, when the original account holder dies, the surviving child will likely inherit the entire account because section 655.79 of the Florida Statutes creates a legal presumption that the joint account holders intended that upon the death of one of them all rights, title, and interest in the deposit account will vest in the survivor.
 The joint ownership will likely override the provision in the will and a family fight is now likely.

 Therefore, joint account ownership is not always the best solution.
 It can be used appropriately, but sometimes other solutions are better-suited.